 This next dish isn’t all that mysterious, per se, but I think it’s the idea of having something traditionally “French” that makes me all giddy to make it.
 Ever since my parents took me to my first French restaurant at the tender age of 8 and I experienced such rich, incredible food, I have been absolutely in LOVE with French cuisine.
 However, I’m still a little too kitchen-shy to pull a Julie Powell and tackle anything too complex just yet.
 But when I was planning my Mother’s Day brunch, I wanted something a bit different from my usual brunch menus which normally consist of omelettes or crepes, and the way everything was falling into place with the salad and the parfaits being slightly French-ish, I figured a Croque Madame would be the perfect entrée.

-What I like best about this is that you can have it for breakfast or dinner, and it just feels slightly more grown up than a regular grilled cheese.
+What I like best about this is that you can have it for breakfast or dinner, and it just feels slightly more grown-up than regular grilled cheese.
 It’s great for those nights when you’re too busy to cook anything too complicated, and when paired with a salad you have a perfectly wonderful meal.
-And at just about $3 per sandwich, even if you were to use Gruyere, you’ll fare far better than you would by spending $5 to $6 on a fast food burger.
-And you can say you had French food for dinner. ;)
+And at just about $3 per sandwich, even if you were to use Gruyere, you’ll fare far better than you would be spending $5 to $6 on a fast-food burger.
+And you can say you had French food for dinner. 😉

 Poor Girl Tip: If you want to make this with Gruyere, buy yourself a small chunk that you can reasonably afford and grate it instead of slicing.
 You will yield about twice as much cheese without having to spend more!